ledger/ledger/README.md

     $ ./ledger -f test/input/sample.dat reg

-For help on keeping your journal have a look at the [documentation] and the [wiki][] (Also see the “Resources” section at the end of this file).
+For help on keeping your journal have a look at the [documentation], the [wiki], and the [Resources](#resources) section at the end of this file.
 An Emacs mode for Ledger files can be found in the [ledger/ledger-mode repository] and a vim plugin is located in the [ledger/vim-ledger repository].